 Meditating can seem difficult.
 Like it is only for gurus or yoga practitioners.
 It is actually not.
 Interestingly, every one of us does meditate.
 It’s only that we are using it on the wrong thing.

-Set aside some time everyday to meditate.
+Set aside some time every day to meditate.
 You can choose to think about your goals; see yourself nailing them, see yourself celebrating your wins.
-You can also choose a Bible verse and “chew” on it, thinking on how it manifests in your life.
+You can also choose a Bible verse and “chew” on it, thinking about how it manifests in your life.